pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

-:meth:`Document.extractFont`         PDF only: extract embedded font :meth:`Document.extractImage`        PDF only: extract raw embedded image :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`Document.getPageRawText`      PDF only: return raw string between two points :meth:`getPDFnow`                    return the current timestamp in PDF format :meth:`getPDFstr`                    return PDF-compatible string :meth:`Page._cleanContents`          PDF only: clean the page's ``/Contents`` objects :meth:`Page._getContents`            PDF only: return a list of content numbers :meth:`Page._getXref`                PDF only: return XREF number of page :meth:`Page.getDisplayList`          create the page's display list :meth:`Page.extractTextLines`        return text between two points :meth:`Page.extractTextRect`         return text inside a rectangle :meth:`Page.insertFont`              PDF only: store a new font in the document :meth:`Page.run`                     run a page through a device :meth:`PaperSize`                    return width, height for known paper formats
+:meth:`Document.extractFont`         PDF only: extract embedded font :meth:`Document.extractImage`        PDF only: extract raw embedded image :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`getPDFnow`                    return the current timestamp in PDF format :meth:`getPDFstr`                    return PDF-compatible string :meth:`Page._cleanContents`          PDF only: clean the page's ``/Contents`` objects :meth:`Page._getContents`            PDF only: return a list of content numbers :meth:`Page._getXref`                PDF only: return XREF number of page :meth:`Page.getDisplayList`          create the page's display list :meth:`Page.insertFont`              PDF only: store a new font in the document :meth:`Page.getTextBlocks`           extract text blocks as a Python list :meth:`Page.getTextWords`            extract text words as a Python list :meth:`Page.run`                     run a page through a device :meth:`PaperSize`                    return width, height for known paper formats
 ==================================== ==============================================================